-It’s hard to believe it’s been three years since I was sworn in as your county commissioner.
+It’s hard to believe it’s been four years since I was sworn in as your county commissioner.
 From the beginning, my primary mission has been to represent the interests of our county’s

 residents, ensuring that your voices are heard, and your concerns are met.
-My priorities continue to be health and human services and public safety.
+My priorities continue to be behavioral health (mental and addiction) and public safety.
 These are the core services we need from our county government.

-County Commissioner is a big job, and along with the board meetings and work sessions, I serve on over 17 board and committees, including the Marion County Housing Authority, Mid-Willamette Valley Homeless Alliance, and the Marion County Community Corrections Board.
-I love getting to be out in our community, listening to what is needed and figuring out a way to help.
+County Commissioner is a big job, and along with the board meetings and work sessions, I serve on several boards and committees, including the Marion County Housing Authority, Mid-Willamette Valley Homeless Alliance as Vice Chair, the Marion County Community Corrections Board, NW Senior and Disability Services and many more.
+I love getting to be out in our community, listening to what is needed and finding

-As a community, we have had many opportunities and challenges, and I look forward to earning another term to keep working to make Marion County safe and economically vibrant.
+As a community, we have had many opportunities and challenges, and I am grateful for the opportunity to continue working to make Marion County safe, healthy and

 – Danielle Bethell